Waitsnake/AnimatedGif/README.md

 ## Uninstall AnimatedGif
 1. Open ***System Preferences -> Desktop and Screensaver***
+2. Click "Screen Saver Options" and stop the background mode if it was enabled and close options.
-2. Right click the AnimatedGif Screensaver and select "Delete AnimatedGif"
+3. Right click the AnimatedGif Screensaver and select "Delete AnimatedGif"
-3. Click on "Move to Trash" to confirm
+4. Click on "Move to Trash" to confirm
 <br>